ng-state/store/README.md

 }
 ```

-Then create actions for each component state by decorating class with @InjectStroe decorator and HasStore inheritance.
+Then create actions for each component state by decorating class with @InjectStore decorator and HasStore inheritance.
 This action will receive only that peace of nested state wich is provided as first parameter.

 ```ts